ricardosalveti/systemready-template/README.md

 [systemready-es-sr-template]: https://gitlab.arm.com/systemready/systemready-es-sr-template

+## Branches
+For IR 1.1 certification, git branch `ir1` of this template should be used.

 ## Verification script
 A `check-sr-results.py` verification script is available in the [SystemReady scripts] repository, which can verify if a directory structure is conforming to